Soumyashree-Soumyajit-Baral/Python-with-SQLLite-DB/readme.md

-Connected with SQLLite database fron python using sqllite3 module.
+Connected with SQLLite database from python using sqllite3 module.

 Created a db named "address.db".